joemoose/psiops/docs/combat.md

 Many *neural weapons* can continue their effect across multiple combat rounds.
 Doing so requires that you maintain *concentration* to sustain the effect.
 As long as you maintain concentration on each of your turns in the combat round, the effect persists.

-- To keep an ongoing neural weapon's effect active, you must spend an *action* each combat round to maintain concentration.
+- To keep an ongoing neural weapon’s effect active, you must spend an *action* each combat round to maintain concentration.
 - If you take any action other than concentrating at the start of your combat round, the effect ends immediately.
 - If you take damage while concentrating, your focus is disrupted, and the effect ends immediately.

 !!! note

-	- You're still free to **move** into another zone during your round; only your action is required to maintain concentration.
+	- You’re still free to **move** into another zone during your round; only your action is required to maintain concentration.
 Any movement you initiate does not break your concentration.

 ## Disengage